Kovalska Industrial-Construction Group: History

 The group's enterprises operate in Kyiv, Zhytomyr, Lviv, Kherson and Chernihiv Oblasts of Ukraine.

 The total number of employees is over 4600 people.

-The group dates back to 1956, from the date of the founding of the State Plant of Reinforced Concrete Products № 3 in Kyiv, which in 1993 passed the stage of privatization and was renamed into JSC "Kovalska Reinforced Concrete Plant".
-The company, and later the entire industrial and construction group, was named after Svitlana Kovalska (1938-1993), a scientist who worked at the company for many years and managed it from 1982 to 1993.
+The group dates back to 1956, from the date of the founding of the State Plant of Reinforced Concrete Products No. 3 in Kyiv, which in 1993 passed the stage of privatization and was renamed into JSC "Kovalska Reinforced Concrete Plant".
+The company, and later the entire industrial and construction group, was named after Svitlana Kovalska (1938–1993), a scientist who worked at the company for many years and managed it from 1982 to 1993.

 Kovalska Industrial-Construction Group products are represented by a number of brands, including "Concrete by Kovalska", pavement tiles "Avenue" and construction mixtures "Siltek".

 In 2000, the process of strengthening the raw material base began — the company included LLC "Omelyanivskyi Quarry".

 Since 2002, the development direction is represented in the group.
 Since then, Kovalska has completed 26 housing projects.

 In 2002, Kovalska began building housing in Kyiv.
 The first projects are residential buildings on Bazhan Avenue.

 The next step to ensure autonomy and a full cycle of construction works was the accession in 2004 of the largest metropolitan transport company — LLC "Avtobudkomplex-K".
 Kovalska Logistics was founded on the basis of the motor transport enterprise.
 In the same year, LLC "Kovalska-Zhytloservis" was established to provide maintenance for the facilities built by Kovalska Industrial-Construction Group.

 In 2006, LLC "Kovalska-Project" own project organization was established.

 In 2008, Kovalska expanded its line of construction materials production and launched the production of dry construction mixtures under the "Siltek" brand at PJSC "Terminal-M".

 In 2013, PJSC "Darnytskyi Plant of Reinforced Concrete Structures" joined the group.

 In 2019, the group continued its active regional development and acquired an asset in the Kherson region — "Aerated concrete Kakhovka".
 Subsequently, the group invested in a production complex in the Lviv region — LLC "Rozvadiv Budmaterialy".

 In 2020, Kovalska restarted the development direction, strengthened the team and increased the portfolio of projects, as well as entered the office real estate market, becoming an investor in five new UNIT.City campuses, and she began construction of the Nuvo business park in downtown Kyiv.

 Kovalska Industrial-Construction Group is an active member of a number of leading business associations.
-In particular, it is a member of the Confederation of Builders of Ukraine, the European Business Association, the All-Ukrainian Union of Building Materials Manufacturers, etc. In 2021, the General Director of the group Sergii Pylypenko was appointed Deputy Chairman of the Board of Directors of the Confederation of Builders of Ukraine, and also headed the Committee on Construction Products of KBU.
+In particular, it is a member of the Confederation of Builders of Ukraine, the European Business Association, the All-Ukrainian Union of Building Materials Manufacturers, etc. In 2021, the General Director of the group Sergii Pylypenko was appointed deputy chairman of the Board of Directors of the Confederation of Builders of Ukraine, and also headed the Committee on Construction Products of KBU.